 John Alekna - Tremont Street, grew up in South Boston and has been active in a variety of local business and civic groups over the years.
 A 1983 graduate of Babson College, he began his current professional career at Merrill Lynch and is currently a Managing Director at Morgan Stanley’s Private Wealth Management division. |

-Osman Amin, Hingham Institution of Savings - Osman is responsible for growing existing and cultivating new relationships for personal and business customers in the Greater Boston Area.
+Osman Amin - Hingham Institution of Savings, is responsible for growing existing and cultivating new relationships for personal and business customers in the Greater Boston Area.
 Prior to becoming Branch Manager, Osman began his career at Hingham as a Client Service Representative and then an Assistant Branch Manager.
 Before joining the Bank in 2016, Osman was employed at Massachusetts Convention Center Authority as an accountant.
 Osman holds a Bachelor of Science in Business Management from Bentley University. |

-Hope Blanchette, Mass Design Group - is a member of the Advocacy team at MASS Design Group, a non-profit multidisciplinary architecture firm on Chandler Street in the South End.
+Hope Blanchette - Mass Design Group, is a member of the Advocacy team at MASS Design Group, a non-profit multidisciplinary architecture firm on Chandler Street in the South End.
 She is originally from New Hampshire, but has been a Boston resident since 2005.
 While she has lived in the South End for a few years, she is now a resident in Jamaica Plain.
 Prior to joining MASS, Hope was a Home and Property Manager for a family in Downtown Crossing and has held various roles in architecture firms around the city.
 She graduated from Northeastern University in 2011 with a Master of Architecture degree, which gave her a great understanding of how architecture and design can make a powerful impact on the world and our lives.
 In addition to her interest in design, Hope also loves live music, art, photography, event planning, and interior design. |

 Susan Cervenak - Appleton Street, moved to the South End in Fall of 2019 from Westborough, MA where she and her husband raised their son.
-Susan is the Director of North American Business Development for an Ireland based technology company that specializes in the design on power conversion products.
+Susan is the Director of North American Business Development for an Ireland based technology company that specializes in the design of power conversion products.
 She enjoys cooking, reading, travel and long walks. |

 Carol Caporizzo - Appleton Street, moved to the South End 4 years ago from Weston where she and her husband raised her daughter.
 In Weston Carol was active in the Women’s Community League Board, including working on yearly scholarship fundraiser.
 She has assisted in Ellis outreach projects at the Ellis Memorial School and the McKinley School.
 In her spare time Carol enjoys flower arranging. |